Skons/SOAS/README.md

 Add `alarm-clock-rtttl.yaml` to the `files:` property of `packages`.

-#### <a name='GL5516Optional'></a>GL5516 brightness sensor (Optional)
+#### <a name='GL5516brightnesssensorOptional'></a>GL5516 brightness sensor (Optional)

-With an added GL5516 LDR ,the clock can adjust the display contrast automatically based on the room brightness.
+With an added GL5516 LDR, the clock can adjust the display contrast automatically based on the room brightness.

-For better performance i recommend also:
+For better performance it is recommend to add the following:
  - Capacitors: 2x 100nF , 1x 10µF & 1x 1µF
  - Resistors: 1x 10kOhm & 1x 100 Ohm